 The Cartesian Wax prototype, itself a layering of discoveries from past works, is a resin structure, impregnated with microtubes that support it structurally.
 ‘The design promotes integration between the structural and environmental elements of skin,’ Oxman explains.
 ‘The structural elements provide for an optimized distribution of loads, while the environmental elements allow for the infiltration of light and heat to penetrate into, and radiate from, the skin.
 Such performance criteria have been traditionally treated discretely, promoting modern solutions, such as the curtain wall.’
 This only further provokes the question; what is modern?

-Of course the sceptics and critics may ask how a building with no joints could ever function, but at the same time, it’s the sceptics that limit the power of human potential.
+Of course the skeptics and critics may ask how a building with no joints could ever function, but at the same time, it’s the skeptics that limit the power of human potential.
 Why couldn’t a building be constructed without joints?
-As Oxman points out, Mother Nature has already accomplished this feat, saying ‘It is a well known fact that in nature shape is cheaper than material; and in design this was never the case.’
+As Oxman points out, Mother Nature has already accomplished this feat, saying ‘It is a well-known fact that in nature shape is cheaper than material; and in design this was never the case.’